Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Multi-hop Wi-Fi Networks

 \subsection{Mesh Networks}

-\textcite{karunaratne2019overview} provide a recent tutorial on \ac{ML} approaches in \acp{WMN}.
-Important problems which can be solved with \ac{ML} include: routing, channel assignment, and network deployment.
-The authors map \ac{ML} techniques (such as \ac{SVM}, k-means clustering, and Q-learning) to the identified \ac{WMN} problems and point out future research directions (including the potential of \ac{DL}).
+\acp{WMN} consist of static wireless nodes which are usually deployed to distribute Internet access to clients in an area. \textcite{karunaratne2019overview} provide a recent tutorial on \ac{ML}-based approaches for \acp{WMN}.
+Important problems which are solved with \ac{ML} include routing, channel assignment, and network deployment. \ac{ML} techniques (such as \ac{SVM}, k-means clustering, and Q-learning) are mapped to the identified \ac{WMN} problems.
+Future research directions include the potential of \ac{DL}, which has been recently demonstrated in the context of network flow optimization \cite{cheng2021deep}.